How to say shut up in japanese

 Japanese people often rely on facial expressions to gauge emotions and intentions, especially in situations where words may be insufficient.
 By being mindful of your facial expressions and mirroring those of your conversation partner, you can establish a deeper understanding and connection.

-See also How to fullscreen a game on pc
+See also How to spell wednesday

 3. Nodding and non-verbal affirmation: